InstallerLegacy/virtualhub-doks/CONTRIBUTING.md

 You may want to report errors in the existing tutorials.
 You can use [GitHub Issues](https://github.com/InstallerLegacy/virtualhub.eu.org/issues) for that also.
-If you know enough about MkDocs to make an edit yourself then you are welcome to fork, make the edit and open a pull request.
+If you know enough about Hugo and Doks to make an edit yourself then you are welcome to fork, make the edit and open a pull request.